Satisfactory Academic Progress Policy

 SAP Appeal Form

-Any American student with loans is strongly advised to contact the US Federal Loans Administrator for advice before considering withdrawal as some of the funds paid to the student may have to be immediately repaid to the US Department of Education – the Return of Title IV Funds section of the University’s US Federal Loans website provides details of the student/University liability.
+Any Federal Loans student is strongly advised to contact the US Federal Loans Administrator for advice before considering withdrawal as some of the funds paid to the student may have to be immediately repaid to the US Department of Education – the Return of Title IV Funds section of the University’s US Federal Loans website provides details of the student/University liability.
 Failure to immediately repay this money is a Federal Offence.

 - Please see the University's Student Finance Framework for details on tuition fee liability for withdrawals.

 - Refunds will not be applied for modules where a student has received a grade.
 This is set out within the University’s General Regulations and information on how to withdraw/apply for Leave of Absence is set out here.

 Please Note: The University does not have the right to waive the SAP requirement for any student and it is separate from the academic requirements to remain on the course.

 Exit counselling is completed at the end of a programme or before a leave of absence and this counselling provides important information including the length of a grace period and repayment options.

 Exit counselling may be repeated at any stage to review the details of a loan.
 Stafford loans carry a grace period of 6 months whereas a PLUS loan does not have a grace period.
 The loan promissory note will confirm the details of the grace period associated with that loan.